Quick Answer: Do Small Businesses Need Insurance?

 • Sole proprietor

-If you fall under this category or have a partnership, you and your business are considered a single entity.
-Therefore, if your business is being sued, you are equally liable for any payments necessary.
+If you operate as a sole proprietor or in a partnership, you and your business are treated as a single legal entity.
+A lawsuit against your business is effectively a lawsuit against you personally.
 The IRS defines a sole proprietorship as the simplest business structure, but it offers no legal separation between personal and business assets.

 • Limited Liability Company (LLC)

-The LLC business structure allows you to separate your personal finances from your business.
-This means that your business is held responsible for all liabilities and debts.
-According to the U.S. Small Business Administration’s business structure guide, an LLC is one of the most popular structures chosen by small business owners precisely because of this liability protection.
+An LLC separates your personal finances from your business, so the business, not you personally, is held responsible for its debts and liabilities.
+According to the U.S. Small Business Administration’s business structure guide, it’s one of the most popular structures for small business owners precisely because of this protection.
+An LLC is not a substitute for insurance.
+Courts can pierce that liability shield under certain conditions, which the SBA explicitly warns against assuming is absolute.

 Which small business insurance do you need?